YLivay/kysely-rizzolver/README.md

     .build();
 ```

-You will get compile time errors if the fields don't actually match the schema.
+You will get compile time errors if the column names don't actually match the schema.

 ### Creating a Query Builder